ewilliams0305/vcli/README.md

 `-roomid` or short `r` // Room Name

+`-override` or short `-o` // Overrides the program by Name if found

 ## Host & Token
 If no host flag is provided the application is assumed to be executing on the VC4 appliance and localhost will be used. for local host operation NO TOKEN IS REQUIRED, yes, no token.
 This means the cli can be instantly used without every logging into